 1995 - Thirty two (32) countries were represented at the 12th World Hot-Air Balloon Championship.
 The World Championship is the most prestigious hot-air balloon event in the "world."
 Competitors vied for the title of 'World Champion' and the fiesta pilots competed for $10,000.00 in prize money.
 This eight (8) day event "(July 1-8, 1995) drew over 900,000 spectators.

 1996 - Hundreds of balloon pilots and a million plus spectators made the Battle Creek Hot-Air Balloon Championship and Air Show an 'annual' stop.
 The World Balloon Invitational of Battle Creek was held June 29 - July 6, 1996.
+This success carries over into 1997 when the event becomes the Team U.S. Nationals & Air Show with amazing attendance numbers.

 1999, 2000, 2002, 2005 & 2006-Battle Creek was one of the only air shows in the nation to host both the United States Air Force Thunderbirds & Canadian Forces Snowbirds on the same day during so many events.
 The Snowbirds were also supposed to perform at the event in 2001, but due to an accident a week prior to the airshow, they had to cancel.